Which Castor and Pollux Recipes Get

-The fifth ingredient lists pea flour, a powder made from roasted yellow peas.
-Pea flour makes a slightly healthier substitute for wheat and can support more stable blood sugar levels.
+The fourth ingredient is pea flour, a powder made from roasted yellow peas.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Castor and Pollux Organix Grain Free looks to be an above-average canned dog food.
+Based on its ingredients alone, Castor and Pollux Organix Grain Free canned dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 34% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 31% for the overall product line.